Xyfir/Documentation/xyfir-annotations/integration.md

 ```

 # Annotations
 Our annotation system is broken down into repositories called *annotation sets*.
 An *annotation set* is a set of items that contain annotations for a specific book.
 A *set item* is further broken down into *searches* and *annotations*.
 A *search* is a search query that points to a set of text within a book's content.
 An *annotation* is the specific annotation that will be applied to the book's content matched from the *search*.
+A *set item* can have multiple *searches* and multiple *annotations*.

 ## Finding Annotation Sets
 `GET https://annotations.xyfir.com/api/sets?search=<SEARCH>&sort=<SORT>&direction=<DIRECTION>&lastId=<LAST_ID>`